cisco-open/jalapeno/services/README.md

 Second, a client can also query the API for the lowest-latency EPEPath.
 An EPEPaths_Latency vService runs directly on the client.
-Similar to the EPEPaths_Bandwidth vService, the EPEPaths_Latency vService creates the metric-oriented EPEPaths_Latency collection and has EPEPaths, but with latency scores and label paths associated with them.
+The EPEPaths_Latency vService creates the metric-oriented EPEPaths_Latency collection and has EPEPaths, but with latency scores and label paths associated with them.
 This query will return a label stack representing which PeeringRouter and interface the client should use to send data over.